 That seems strange if you're used to dependency injection in strongly typed languages, where an interface is the preferred dependency lookup key.

-One solution to choosing a provider token for non-class dependencies is to define and use an OpaqueToken.
-The definition looks like this:
+One solution to choosing a provider token for non-class dependencies is to define and use an InjectionToken.
+The definition of such a token looks like this:

 Register the dependency provider using the

 Now you can inject the configuration object into any constructor that needs it, with